 Rain and wind from Irma hit the north coast of the Dominican Republic on September 7th.
 The Santiago metropolitan area is located in the northern part of the country about 90 minutes from the northern coast – and this is where many Dominican cigar factories have their base of operations.
 There are also several growing regions located in the northern part of the country.

 Prior to the storm hitting, President Danilo Medina ordered businesses closed, and this included cigar factories.
-There were many reports of wind and rain to the northern part of the Dominican Republic, but there was significant damage reported to facilities and tobacco.
+There were many reports of wind and rain to the northern part of the Dominican Republic, but there was no significant damage reported to facilities and tobacco.
 The tobacco-growing season actually starts later this month, so there were no reports of impacts to crops or tobacco in the curing barns.
 There were also power outages throughout the region.

 Tabacalera de Garcia, the factory for Altadis, is located in La Romana, in the southeastern part of the country.
 The storm did not have any notable impacts here.